dojo/docs/developer/design/loader.rst

 Current releases are always available from http://dojotoolkit.org/download.
 If you are doing any significant development, you should download a copy of the source version to your local machine and reference that resource tree.
-My descriptions that follow assume the source package.
+Unless specifically stated, this tutorial assumes the source package.

 Prior to v1.7, dojo.js caused both the dojo loader and the dojo library bootstrap to be defined.
 This design has been refactored so that dojo.js now holds the loader and nothing else.
 In fact, it is possible to use dojo's loader and not